mdn/content/files/en-us/glossary/attribute/index.md

 An **attribute** extends an {{Glossary("HTML")}} or {{Glossary("XML")}} {{Glossary("element")}}, changing its behavior or providing metadata.

 An attribute always has the form `name="value"` (the attribute's identifier followed by its associated value).
 You may see attributes without an equals sign or a value.
 That is a shorthand for providing the empty string in HTML.
+However, this is not valid in XML: XML requires all attributes to have an explicit value.

 A number of HTML attributes are {{Glossary("Boolean/HTML", "boolean attributes")}}.
 These attributes' values are only controlled by the presence or absence of the attribute.
 See {{Glossary("Boolean/HTML", "boolean attributes")}} for more information.